scipion-em/docs/docs/facilities/facilities.rst

 even if a certain bunch fails for some reason, etc.

-In addition, we have work more in the concept of consensus protocols, for merging and combining different approaches (from different EM softwares) to do the same tasks, in order to get an improved result based on that different results.
+In addition, we have work more in the concept of consensus protocols, for merging and combining different approaches (from different EM software) to do the same tasks, in order to get an improved result based on that different results.
 The consensus protocols family are for *CTF estimation*, *Picking*,